pingidentity/pingdirectory-go-client/configurationapi/docs/AddIdentityMapperRequest.md

 ### NewAddIdentityMapperRequest

-`func NewAddIdentityMapperRequest(mapperName string, schemas []EnumthirdPartyIdentityMapperSchemaUrn, matchAttribute []string, enabled bool, scriptClass string, matchPattern string, extensionClass string, ) *AddIdentityMapperRequest`
+`func NewAddIdentityMapperRequest(mapperName string, schemas []EnumthirdPartyIdentityMapperSchemaUrn, enabled bool, scriptClass string, matchPattern string, extensionClass string, ) *AddIdentityMapperRequest`

 NewAddIdentityMapperRequest instantiates a new AddIdentityMapperRequest object This constructor will assign default values to properties that have it defined,